joaooliveiradev/notes/frontend/interviews/front-end-interview-handbook/trivia-questions/Overview.md

 If you call `this` inside an object x, will refer to that object x.

-If you call `this` inside a function, will refer to the global object ( yes, that object that has window and some other things).
+If you call `this` inside a function, the this you refer the function object, but needed to be a named regular function.

 If you call `this` inside nothing, just where the regular code is, will refer to the global object.